games647/UniversalProxy/README.md

 This project goes out of scope of BungeeCord or Waterfall, so it will be never merged into the orginal projects.

-X will still track upstream BungeeCord and Waterfall and merge changes as needed.
+UniversalProxy will still track upstream BungeeCord and Waterfall and merge changes as needed.

 ## Join us